top of page

 2. Provide homes for nature

 Pollinators and insects (which birds eat) need places to nest.
-Laving bare dirt patches can give bees places to nest and keeping things like dead branches or fallen leaves under your trees provides both free mulch and homes for insects, birds and small mammals.
+Leaving bare dirt patches can give bees places to nest and keeping things like dead branches or fallen leaves under your trees provides both free mulch and homes for insects, birds and small mammals.

 3. Avoid pesticides